Topological freeness for $*$-commuting covering maps: Introduction

 Nevertheless, we show that the notions of $*$-commutativity and (strong) independence are closely related, whenever both make sense, see Proposition~\ref{prop: eq star ind} for details.
 Clearly, this is the case if $G$ is commutative.
 Under this assumption, we prove that the dual model $(\hat{G},P,\hat{\theta})$ is an irreversible $*$-commutative dynamical systems of finite type if and only if $(G,P,\theta)$ is of finite type.
 We use this to find new examples for irreversible algebraic dynamical systems resembling the Ledrappier shift, see Example~\ref{ex:Ledrappier shift} and Example~\ref{ex:cellular automata}.

 In analogy to the construction of the C*-algebra $\CO[G,P,\theta]$ in \cite{Sta1}, we associate a C*-algebra $\CO[X,P,\theta]$ to each irreversible $*$-commutative dynamical system $(X,P,\theta)$ in Section~2.
 In fact, the construction is consistent in the sense that $\CO[\hat{G},P,\hat{\theta}] \cong \CO[G,P,\theta]$ holds for all commutative irreversible algebraic dynamical systems of finite type $(G,P,\theta)$, see Proposition~\ref{prop:consistent constr for CIADoFT}.
-As a corollary to this result and Theorem~\ref{thm:simple iff minimal}, we obtain that the criterion for simplicity of the C*-algebra $\CO[G,P,\theta]$ given in \cite{Sta1} is in fact necessary if $(G,P,\theta)$ is commutative and of finite type: $\CO[G,P,\theta]$ is simple if and only if $(G,P,\theta)$ is minimal in the sense that $\bigcap_{p \in P}\theta_p(G) = \{1_G\}$, see Corollary~\ref{cor:char min-simple for CIADoFT}.
+As a corollary to this result and Theorem~\ref{thm:simple iff minimal}, we obtain that the criterion for simplicity of the C*-algebra $\CO[G,P,\theta]$ given in \cite{Sta1} is in fact necessary if $(G,P,\theta)$ is commutative and of finite type: $\CO[G,P,\theta]$ is simple if and only if $(G,P,\theta)$ is minimal in the sense that $\bigcap_{p \in P}\theta_p(G) = \{1_G\}$, see Corollary~\ref{cor:char min-simple for CIADoFT}. \textit{Acknowledgements.} This paper constitutes one part of the author's doctoral thesis completed at Westf\"alische Wilhelms-Universit\"at M\"unster under the supervision of Joachim Cuntz, whose support is highly appreciated.